Top 10 places to spend Christmas in the UK

 You may be looking for places to go at Christmas on the Yorkshire coast.
 If so, we’ve got a couple of excellent options for you.
 First up is Whitby, which is often associated with Halloween thanks to its Gothic abbey and links with Bram Stoker’s Dracula.
 However, even the Count himself would be swept up in the Christmas celebrations and merriment in this coastal town.

-Whitby’s Christmas Market takes place between 17 and 19 November, giving you plenty of time to buy a local gift for that special someone.
-The stalls are set up in beach huts, giving a coastal nod to the festive proceedings, and after you’ve seen the Christmas lights switched on, there’s a spectacular fireworks display to round off your visit.
+Whitby’s Christmas Market takes place between 15 and 17 November in Marina Front Car Park, giving you plenty of time to buy a local gift for that special someone.
+Some of the stalls are set up in beach huts, giving a coastal nod to the festive proceedings.
+The weekend involves the Christmas lights switch-on and fireworks.

-If you’re visiting in December, you’ll be well placed to witness the Whitby Krampus Run too, a costumed street parade that infuses local folklore with the legend of Krampus to raise money for local charities.
+If you're in town on 7 December, you’ll be well placed to witness the Whitby Krampus Run, a costumed street parade that infuses local folklore with the legend of Krampus to raise money for local charities.

 • Must see: The Boxing Day dip in the ocean is well worth watching … or even joining